SofLeal/SilentBell/README.md

 * [PushingBox](https://www.pushingbox.com/) - server api used

-* Libraries - All the used custom libraries could be found here, if you didn't found someone please contact me.
+* Libraries - All the used custom libraries could be found here, if you didn't found something please contact me.

 * Arduino IDE version 1.8.9